A file photo

 Via the latest of many dimes dropped Quincy Quarry News’ way comes yet another scoop for the Quarry.

-In this instance, the long expected lawsuit to stop Quincy Mayor Thomas Koch from illegally installing religion statues on the soon to be opening new City of Quincy Public Safety building and paid for with roughly a million dollars of taxpayers’ money is imminent as in the lawsuit is likely to be filed by as soon as tomorrow to perhaps no later than sometime next week.
+In this instance, the long expected lawsuit to stop Quincy Mayor Thomas Koch from illegally installing religion statues on the soon to be opening new City of Quincy Public Safety building and were paid for with roughly a million dollars of taxpayers’ money is imminent as in the lawsuit is likely to be filed by as soon as tomorrow to perhaps no later than sometime next week.

-A consequential Boston-based litigation law firm is in the loop working on behalf of outraged locals, the American Civil Liberties Union, Americans United for Separation of Church and State, and The Freedom From Region Foundation.
+A consequential Boston-based boutique litigation law firm is in the loop working on behalf of outraged locals, the American Civil Liberties Union, Americans United for Separation of Church and State, and The Freedom From Region Foundation.

 In short, expect taking names, numbers, and no prisoners.